ehsanmok/create-your-own-lang-with-rust/book/src/crash_course.md

 ## Conclusion

-In conclusion, we want to settle one of the most frequently asked questions
+Let's settle one of the most frequently asked questions

 ## <span style="color:blue">Is Python (or a language X) Compiled or Interpreted?</span>